Jewish Family Service

 Our mission as a human service agency is to strengthen and preserve life in the Jewish community and the community at large through every stage of the life cycle.

-With the best professional and licensed staff, JFS is wholly focused on providing the services individuals, couples and families require when facing challenges in their lives.
-Financial assistance, Counseling, Project Tzedakah, Project Dreidel and Family Life Education; these are among the ways that JFS restores dignity, hope and meaning when it seems like life’s struggles appear insurmountable.
+With the best professional and licensed staff, JFS is wholly focused on providing the services individuals, couples, families and seniors require when facing challenges in their lives.
+Financial assistance, Counseling, Project Tzedakah, Project Dreidel, Senior Outreach, and Family Life Education; these are among the ways that JFS restores dignity, hope and meaning when it seems like life’s struggles appear insurmountable.

 Our History